Steven Gault: Outlaw biker

 On 29 December 2000, Satan's Choice "patched over" en masse to join the Hells Angels and in this way, Gault became a Hells Angel.
-On that day, in a much publicized ceremony, most of the Ontario outlaw biker gangs such as Satan's Choice, the Vagabonds, the Lobos, the Last Chance, the Para-Dice Riders and some of the Loners travelled to Hells Angels' "mother chapter" clubhouse in Sorel-Tracy, just south of Montreal to join the Hells Angels, making them at one stroke the dominant outlaw biker club in Ontario.
+On that day, in a much publicized ceremony, most of the Ontario outlaw biker gangs such as Satan's Choice, the Vagabonds, the Lobos, the Last Chance, the Para-Dice Riders and some of the Loners travelled to Hells Angels' "mother chapter" clubhouse in Sorel-Tracy, just south of Montreal to join the Hells Angels.
+Making them at one stroke the dominant outlaw biker club in Ontario.
 One police officer told the journalist Jerry Langton about the mass "patch over" in Sorel: "They [the Angels] were truly scraping the bottom of the barrel.
 They were trading patch for patch the legendary Hells Angel patch for some of the lowest of the low".

 Gault testified that after joining the Hells Angels: "I contacted one of the officers I was providing information to...I told (the police) if I could make my way into the Hells Angels and make my way up to full patch, I would take down any drug dealers I could".
-In early 2002, Gault became a "full patch" Hells Angel, the highest level in an outlaw biker club, making him a member of the Hells Angel elite.
+In early 2002 Gault became a "full patch" Hells Angel, the highest level in an outlaw biker club, making him a member of the Hells Angel elite.
 Sebastiao stated: "After he got his full patch he thought he was king of the world."
-As a Hell Angel, Gault promoted the image of himself being a "wild man", waving about his handgun, showing off the newspaper reports about his assault conviction for the ear-biting incident, and hinting very strongly that he had committed a murder.
+As a Hell Angel, Gault promoted the image of himself as being a "wild man."
+Waving about his handgun, showing off the newspaper reports about his assault conviction for the ear-biting incident, and hinting very strongly that he had committed a murder.
 The Hells Angel David Atwell who worked as a police informer described Gault as "...a real hardcore criminal-he had even bragged about killing people".
 The journalist Jeff Mitchell wrote: "His way of settling a beef was to throw the first punch and keep on throwing until he'd made his point: the new Angel once squared off against the Oshawa club's Sergeant At Arms, who serves as the charter enforcer."
-In outlaw biker clubs, the office of sergeant-at-arms who is in charge of enforcing discipline within the chapter is generally held by the toughest member of the chapter.
-Gault later testified that about his fight with Oshawa chapter's sergeant-at-arms: "I pretty much mopped the floor with him."
-Shortly there afterwards, Gault became the treasurer of the Hells Angels' Oshawa chapter, making him in charge of the finances.
+In outlaw biker clubs the office of sergeant-at-arms, who is in charge of enforcing discipline within the chapter, is generally held by the toughest member of the chapter.
+Gault later testified about his fight with Oshawa chapter's sergeant-at-arms: "I pretty much mopped the floor with him."
+Shortly there afterwards Gault became the treasurer of the Hells Angels' Oshawa chapter, making him in charge of the finances.
 Sebastiao states he became paranoid and had the windows of their house bricked in to reduce the chances of him being killed in a drive-by shooting.